zaphosting/docs/docs/7d2d-mods.md

 ---
 id: 7d2d-mods
 title: Installation of mods
-description: How to install mods on a 7 Days to Die game server - ZAP-Hosting.com documentations
+description: How to install mods on a 7 Days to Die game server - ZAP-Hosting.com documentation
 sidebar_label: Install mods
 ---